lijianhualeigua/EGM/README.md

 The ros directory contains a simple ROS node which interfaces to EGM by a Xbox360 Joystick , using joint position control.

+Be sure to check if the Joystick is configured successfully first (reference: http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick).